 Legislation sponsored by Justin, signed into law by Gov. Tom Corbett, expands the use of voter approval of local government borrowing in home rule counties.
 Act 160 of 2012 is a significant victory for Pennsylvania taxpayers because it gives them a greater voice in how their money is spent.

 Justin also favors selling the state liquor stores, reducing the size of the state Legislature and eliminating wasteful spending.
-He also supports term limits, part-time status for members of the General Assembly and operating on a two-year budget cycle.
+He also supports part-time status for members of the General Assembly and operating on a two-year budget cycle.

-Believing that service in the General Assembly should not be viewed as a career, Justin has promised to refuse per diems, a state-owned vehicle and a pension.
+With an eye toward saving taxpayers' dollars, Justin has promised to refuse per diems, a state-owned vehicle and a pension.

 Justin and his wife Erica reside in Upper Saucon Township.
 They have a Yellow Labrador Retriever named Bailey and a West Highland White Terrier named Toby.